project-ncl/repour/README.md

 ### Cloning from created repositories

-Each successful pull call creates a branch in the named internal repository and a tag at its root.
-Here's a example command to repeatably clone after pulling a tag named "v1.0.0" into repo "testing" with the server using a local repo provider:
+Each successful operation creates a branch in the named repository with a tag at its root.
+Here's an example git command to clone the `testing` repository after a pull operation returns:

-    git clone --branch v1.0.0_1436349331_root file:///tmp/repour-test-repos/testing
+    git clone --branch pull-1436349331-root file:///tmp/repour-test-repos/testing

+The server in this case is configured to use the `local` repo provider.

 ## Server Setup

 ### Prerequisites

 - Python 3.4.1+
+- Git 2.4.3+
 - pip

 ### Setup the virtual environment with vex